rdlauer/articles/blues/geofencing/geofencing.md

 **What's going on here?** We are creating a `hub.set` request to set some Notecard <-> Notehub syncing parameters.
 We are setting the `ProductUID` and defining a `periodic` cellular connectivity mode.
 The `inbound` parameter means the Notecard will connect to Notehub once every 120 minutes to check for any data it needs to download.
 More importantly for us, the `outbound` parameter tells Notecard to send collected data to Notehub every 15 minutes (but only if there is data to send).

 We can now set up the appropriate GPS mode on the Notecard.
-Recall that GPS is really power hungry, but since our program relies on a continuous stream of GPS data, we need to use `continuous` mode.
+Since our program relies on a continuous stream of GPS data, we'll want to use `continuous` mode.

 	req = {"req": "card.location.mode", "mode": "continuous"}
 	rsp = card.Transaction(req)